 Section 3.
-An annual budget shall be prepared by the finance officer and submitted to the Executive Committee and membership for approval.
-Accurate books and records of account activities maintained by the finance officer shall be audited by the Trustees and Finance Committee or, if deemed necessary, others may be appointed by the Post Commander.
+An annual budget shall be prepared by the Finance Officer and submitted to the Executive Committee and membership for approval.
+Accurate books and records of account activities maintained by the Finance Officer shall be audited by the Trustees and Finance Committee or, if deemed necessary, others may be appointed by the Post Commander.

 Section 4.
-The finance officer shall render a report of receipts and disbursements to each meeting of this Post.
+The Finance Officer shall render a report of receipts and disbursements to each meeting of this Post.
 This office is also responsible for filing an IRS Form 990 with the District Director of the Internal Revenue Service (or a certificate in lieu thereof where the 990 is not required) on or before the 15th day of the fifth month following the close of the annual accounting period.
 A statement as to whether a 990 has/has not been filed with the IRS must be given in writing to the Department and National Headquarters.
 The Post’s fiscal year ends December 31.

 Section 5.
 If Post club rooms are maintained and operated for the convenience and pleasure of the members of this Post in the name of AMVETS, or its insignia are displayed or used, a Board of Trustees supervises its activities, operation and finances.
-The Post shall also secure, at the least, the minimum liability insurance coverage prescribed by the National Constitution and By-laws which names the Department and National Headquarters as additional insureds and file a copy of the Certificate of Insurance with the Department and National offices.
+The Post shall also secure, at the least, the minimum liability insurance coverage prescribed by the National Constitution and By-laws which names the Department and National Headquarters as additional insured and file a copy of the Certificate of Insurance with the Department and

 Section 6.
 Post officials handling AMVETS funds shall be properly bonded with a good and solvent bonding surety company, acceptable to the U. S. Treasury, as surety to cover the average amount of AMVET funds handled by said individual in a single year.